dbalatero/musician_analytics_app/README.markdown

 This Rails app is meant to be a quick deploy to Heroku to start gathering free daily stats about your band.
 Setup is real easy.

+The goal of this app is to allow you to see your band's growth patterns across various social networks in one interface.
+Supported so far:

+* Last.fm
+* Twitter
+* Myspace

 Stats gathering is done by my [musician_analytics](http://github.com/dbalatero/musician_analytics) gem.
 I'd love feedback on both these projects!

+The UI is pretty thrown together at this point, but that will evolve over time.

 "It's easy, dummy."
 -------------------